Sport Aviation Specialties

 The operating limitations document that will be issued by the DAR for your E-AB or E-LSA requires that you advise each passenger of the experimental nature of the aircraft and that it does not meet the certification requirements of a standard certificated aircraft.
 This is accomplished by applying a placard in view of passengers with the following wording.

-"PASSENGER WARNING - THIS AIRCRAFT IS AN EXPERIMENTAL LIGHT SPORT [or AMATEUR-BUILT] AIRCRAFT AND DOES NOT COMPLY WITH FEDERAL SAFETY REGULATIONS FOR STANDARD AIRCRAFT"
+"PASSENGER WARNING - THIS AIRCRAFT DOES NOT COMPLY WITH FEDERAL SAFETY REGULATIONS FOR STANDARD AIRCRAFT"

 Apply Instrument Markings (Back)